pulumi/docs/content/blog/getting-started-with-k8s-part4/index.md

 ## Example

 Let’s see how this works in practice with a [MariaDB deployment in Kubernetes](https://github.com/pulumi/kubernetes-guides/tree/master/apps/statefulset).
-The example begins with defining the cluster configuration and the MariaDB configuration using a [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/).
-We’ll skip over this and go straight to the StatelessSet.
+The example begins with defining the cluster configuration and the MariaDB configuration using a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+We’ll skip over this and go straight to the StatefulSet.

 ### Headless Service